donut-party/email/README.md

 If you provide a `:subject` key, that is used as a subject.
-Otherwise `:subject-template` is used to generate a value for the `:subject` key using the `:data` map
+Otherwise `:subject-template` is used to generate a value for the `:subject` key using the `:render` function and the `:data` map

 ### Constructing `:text` and `:html`

-If you provide `:text` and `:html` keys, those are used.
-Otherwise donut.email attempts to render by looking up `:template-dir/:template-name.txt` and `:template-dir/:template-name.txt`.
-The render function is called like this:
+1. If you provide `:text` and `:html` keys, those are used.
+2. Otherwise if you provide `:text-template` and `:html-template` keys, those are used to render the values for `:text` and `:html`
+3. Otherwise donut.email attempts to render by looking up `:template-dir/:template-name.txt` and `:template-dir/:template-name.txt`.
+The
+  render function is called like this:

 ```
 (render (slurp (io/resource template-location)) data)